enioka-Haute-Couture/jqm/jqm-all/jqm-doc/src/site/sphinx/client/cli.rst

 The Command Line Interface has a few options that allow any program to launch a job instance and run a few other commands.
 The CLI is actually described in the :doc:`/admin/cli` chapter of the administration section.

-.. warning:: the CLI creates a JVM with a full JDBC pool on each call call.
+.. warning:: The CLI creates a JVM with a full JDBC pool on each call.
 This is horribly inefficient.
 A new CLI based on the web services is being considered.

 Engine API